-At the workshop, you can select 1 of 2 tracks, either Optoelectrode/ePhys (physiological) or Brainbow/Clarity/AAV (anatomical).
-See the workshop descriptions below for learning objectives and select your preferred track in the application.
+Please select 1 of 2 tracks, either Optoelectrode/ePhys (physiological) or Brainbow/Clarity/AAV (anatomical) in your application.
+See the workshop descriptions below for learning objectives.

 1. Optogenetic Experimentation Using a uLED Optoelectrode